pepperlabs/pepper/README.md

 # Pepper

-Pepper is a Laravel package that can expose GraphQL endpoint for your defined models with zero configuration.
+Pepper is a Laravel package that can expose GraphQL endpoint for your defined models with minimun configuration.

 ## Table of contents